This gluten free Lentil Kale Soup with Chicken Sausage recipe is healthy and easy to make! It's full of vegetables and Italian flavors.

 How To Freeze

-- Prepare the soup according to the instructions and allow to cool completely.
+- Prepare the soup according to the recipe and allow to cool completely.

-- Once cooled, place the soup in heavy-duty freezer bags labeled with the date or in airtight containers.
+- Once cooled, place the soup in heavy-duty freezer bags or freezer-safe containers labeled with the date.

 - Store up to 3 months in the freezer.